 Hunting Rifles, Archery Equipment, and Firearm Regulations

-Quality hunting demands the best rifles and hunting gear and equipment.
-Make sure to maximize your enjoyment of your Wyoming or Montana hunting experience by bringing the best rifle and hunting equipment along with you.
+Quality hunting demands the best rifles, hunting gear, and equipment.
+Make sure to maximize your enjoyment of your Wyoming or Montana hunting experience by bringing the best rifle, bow, and hunting equipment along with you.

 Rifles should be topped with quality scopes at a minimum of 3x9 power with a 40mm objective or larger.
 Remember, we take longer shots out West, and often in low-light conditions.
 Binoculars need to be 10x and should also be a quality pair.

 Guides carry rangefinders, but it never hurts to have your own.
 Spotting scopes are optional except on Hunt #7—they will help you maximize your hunting experience.
 If you want to bring your spotting scope on any of our hunts, please feel free to do so.

 Neither Wyoming or Montana have restrictive laws concerning firearms that may be legally possessed under the laws of your home state.
 Hunting rifles and other firearms may be carried uncased in vehicles although safety considerations dictate that all firearms in a vehicle should be unloaded with the action open.